SciEd Conference Poster

-New York University’s (NYU) Center for Neural Science, the Department of Teaching and Learning and the Center for Research on Higher Education Outcomes will partner with New York City underserved public high schools to develop, implement, evaluate, and disseminate an innovative EEG-based cognitive neuroscience curriculum.
-In BrainWaves, high school students (10th and 11th grades) will become brain scientists in an original study of their own creation: They will be provided with the content knowledge and practices to design and conduct a comprehensive neuroscience research study in their own classroom with the use of portable low-cost brainwave measuring devices (electroencephalography (EEG) headsets).
+BrainWaves is an innovative neuroscience program where high school students become brain scientists in an original study of their own creation: They are provided with the content knowledge and practices to design and conduct a neuroscience research study in their own classroom with the use of portable low-cost brainwave measuring devices (electroencephalography (EEG) headsets).

-Finally, we will develop a professional development course for teachers and science mentors with an explicit emphasis on mentoring students in research projects.
-The main educational research questions posed in this proposal can be formulated as follows:
+The main educational research questions posed in this project can be formulated as follows:

 - Does a technology supported, inquiry-based neuroscience curriculum (BrainWaves) impact student understandings of neuroscience content and experimental design and their attitudes toward science?